 Your buyer’s agent must negotiate in your best interest with loyalty to no other party involved in the transaction.

 If you express the terms you require to a buyer’s agent, that representative must represent your wishes and requirements exactly as stated.

 Your real estate transaction is private and secure.
 Your agent must not disclose the terms to anyone without your expressed, written permission.

 Don’t call the seller’s agent to save your buyer’s agent time

 If you find a home on your own and decide you want to pursue it, do not call the seller’s agent directly.
 It is the buyer’s representative’s responsibility to set appointments for you to see the properties you want to see.
 It is the responsibility of the buyer’s agent to call the seller’s agent, arrange a tour, ask any questions you have, and show the home to you.

 What is dual agency?

-In some cases a real estate agent will represent the buyer and the seller in the same transaction.
+In some cases, a real estate agent will represent the buyer and the seller in the same transaction.
 That’s called dual agency.
-Utah requires the consent be in writing.
+Utah requires the consent to be in writing.
 You must be presented with, and sign, a disclosed dual agency.
 There are many circumstances under which this type of representation works.
 Make sure the seller and the agent are people you know and trust before entering into this type of agreement.

 Call me, maybe!

-I have more than 30 years experience helping Utah home buyers and sellers make their real estate dreams come true.
+I have more than 30 years of experience helping Utah home buyers and sellers make their real estate dreams come true.
 If you have questions about the process, the cost, or the current market, I am here to answer them!
 Call or text 801-673-3333.